Interstate High Speed Rail Alternatives

 • Luxury charters for group tours to museums, heritage sites, national parks & beaches

-In the absence of HSR & Regional Rail outside the Northeast Corridor, Intercity Bus Operators have flourished.
-When HSR & Regional Rail expands between our Top 200 Metro Areas, American Intercity Bus Operators will adapt too.
+In the absence of HSR & Regional Rail outside the Northeast Corridor, Intercity Bus Operators have flourished in America.
+When HSR & Regional Rail expands between America’s Top 200 Metro Areas, Intercity Bus Operators will adapt too.

-Here’s another noteworthy trend.
+Here’s another trend.
 Though Intercity Buses powered by Compressed Natural Gas (CNG) are an option today, Europe is committed to cut 55% of GHG & smog emissions by 2030 and reach Zero GHG emissions by 2050.
 Burning CNG does not qualify towards those goals because its GHG & smog emissions are much higher than Very Low-emission Biofuels and Zero-emission Hydrogen Fuel Cells.
-Hence, European Intercity Bus Operators and Freight Truckers are converting to biofuel-power and hydrogen fuel cell-power.
+Hence, European Intercity Bus Operators and Freight Truckers are converting to biofuel-power with an eye towards future hydrogen fuel cell-power.

-Part 5 focuses on electric-powered Rapid Transit to mitigate urban highway congestion, and help eliminate smog & GHG emissions, while complimenting HSR and Regional Rail.
+Part 5 focuses on electric-powered Rapid Transit to mitigate urban highway congestion, and help eliminate smog & GHG emissions, while complimenting HSR & Regional Rail.